Buying decisions of the consumers today is based on social media posts on different platforms.

 Nike Football has a bigger number of Likes than its main account and considerably more than the Facebook page of its nearest equal, Adidas.

-The brand has a devoted page for explicit item ranges like Air Max and Air Force 1, and in addition, a page explicitly centered on women’s product and its female athletes, Nike Women.
-The brand doesn’t exclusively concentrate on participatory games on social, yet in addition on its most well-known sportswear lines.
-The latter one exhibits their acknowledgment of the unobtrusive contrasts among men’s and women’s relationship with it as a brand.
+The brand has a devoted page for explicit item ranges like Air Max and Air Force 1, and in addition, a page explicitly centred on women’s products and its female athletes, Nike Women.
+The brand doesn’t exclusively concentrate on participatory games on social yet in addition to its most well-known sportswear lines.
+The latter one exhibits their acknowledgement of the unobtrusive contrasts between men’s and women’s relationship with it as a brand.

 As more consumers look to social media as their first port of call for client benefit, it may be the case that Nike’s fans are making a beeline for its Facebook Page to get constant reactions from the organization or air any complaints in an open forum.